Simon-CR/homey-aux-cloud/README.md

 - `error_status` - Current error status (read-only)

 > **Note:** Not all devices support all capabilities.
 The app automatically detects which features your specific device supports and only shows those controls.

+### Swing Position Support

+The vertical and horizontal swing controls support two modes depending on your AC unit's capabilities:

+**All Units Support:**
+- `Fixed` - Vanes stay in a fixed position (not moving)
+- `Swing` - Vanes continuously oscillate

+**Some Units Also Support Fixed Positions:**
+- Vertical: Up, Upper, Middle, Lower, Down
+- Horizontal: Left, Left-Center, Center, Right-Center, Right

+**Automatic Detection:** When you first add a device, the app tests whether your unit supports fixed vane positions:

+1. If the current vane setting is already a position (2-6), positions are supported
+2. Otherwise, the app briefly sets position 2, checks if the device accepts it, then restores the original setting
+3. The detection result is stored and displayed in the device settings under "Feature Support"

+Units that don't support positions will only show the "Fixed" and "Swing" options in the picker.

 ## Troubleshooting